 Fans have the opportunity to purchase limited memorabilia and commemoratives items as a keepsake of the Aloha Stadium.
 Online auctions will include a wide variety of other items including seats, turf, office and restaurant equipment, tools and other keepsakes.

-Every week, Aloha Stadium hosts Hawaii’s largest open-air marketplace with hundreds of local businesses, vendors, and specialty food trucks.
-At the Aloha Stadium Swap Meet & Marketplace, you can find discount prices on a wide selection of products including clothing, accessories, Hawaiian souvenirs, pre-packaged Hawaiian and ethnic foods, fine jewelry, vintage antiques, and more.
+Shop at Hawaii’s largest open-air marketplace with over 400 local businesses, vendors, and specialty food truck.
+At the Aloha Stadium Swap Meet & Marketplace, you can find discounts on a wide selection of products: clothing, accessories, Hawaiian souvenirs, pre-packaged ethnic foods, fine jewelry, and vintage antiques.
 Beautifully handcrafts products and exclusive art pieces are made and sold by the artist themselves, which truly make great gifts for yourself or that special someone.

 - When: Wednesday and Saturday from 8:00am – 3:00pm, Sunday from 6:30am – 3:00pm.